MITgcm/MITgcm/doc/getting_started/getting_started.rst

 helpful to include the last few line of this ``output.txt`` file along with the (``stderr``) error message within any bug reports.

-For the example experiments in ``verification``, an example of the output is kept in ``results/output.txt`` for comparison.
+For the example experiment in :filelink:`verification/exp2`, an example of the output is kept in :filelink:`verification/exp2/results/output.txt` for comparison.
 You can compare your ``output.txt`` with the corresponding one for that experiment to check that your set-up indeed works.
 Congratulations!